gabriel-uzquiano/gabriel-uzquiano.github.io/problems 4.md

    $$
    Justify the claims below:

-   1. The rule above preserves validity with respect to the class of *all* frames.
+   1. The rule above preserves validity with respect to the class of *all* frames.<br/>
    2. The rule above does *not* preseve validity with respect to the class of all *reflexive* frames.